Key Recruitment Metrics to Track in Your Hiring Software

 7. Quality of Hire

-It’s not an immediate metric, but it’s one of the most important.
-Quality of hire often pulls data from your HR system, performance reviews, and retention reports.
-Your recruitment software should allow integrations to help track this over time.
+It’s not an immediate metric, but it’s one of the most important key recruitment metrics to track.
+Quality of hire often pulls data from performance reviews, retention reports, and HR systems.

-If your fastest hires are leaving within 6 months, it’s time to rethink how you evaluate candidates during interviews.
+If your fastest hires are leaving within six months, it’s time to rethink how candidates are evaluated during interviews and assessments.

 8. Candidate Satisfaction Score